 Aimed at the occasional visitor who needs assistance for the day or for a short period, perhaps due to an injury, this facility requires a payment of £3.00 for each visit.

-Although this is an important way for us to supplement the income for Birmingham Shopmobility, we are pleased to say that with the continuing support of the managers of Bullring we are able to keep the parking concession at its current level of 3 hours free and then £1 per hour.
+We are pleased to say that with the continuing support of the managers of Bullring we are able to keep the parking concession at its current level of 3 hours free and then £1 per hour.

 Added on Aug 07, 2007 - 12:47pm